 Welcome to (DRUM ROLL) part 5 of 5: 5 Critical questions a producer should ask a drone pilot.
 You’d think this would be an obvious-no brainer, and just like any job interview, but often times this can get glazed over in the shuffle to get a drone and when there’s a time crunch.
-And when ISN’T a time crunch in film production!?
+And when ISN’T there a time crunch in TV / film production!?
 In order to get the shots you need, the pilot/crew you hire are going to need to communicate properly and also be good listeners.
 A drone pilot and camera operator have the duties of a DP and cameraman, and have to be able to communicate with the director, DP and producer, so someone with a film background can be the difference between kinda usable shots and great shots.
 Many of the recent influx of drone pilots are new to the game and got into it because it’s cool, they think it’s easy (you’d be surprised how the industry tries to sell this notion), or flew R/C planes or helicopters for a hobby.
 While they probably can fly a drone, they might not know that much about angles & apertures.
 However, being able to fly a drone is only part of the equation, and like all departments on set there’s many moving parts.
 And generally there’s not a lot of time to get a bunch of takes as there’s usually actors, vehicles and critical lighting involved, so important aspects can get omitted in crunch time.

 I started my TV career doing video playback on CSI Las Vegas, and have worked on shows like Chuck, Parenthood, Pretty Little Liars, Baskets, The Whole Truth, and more recently Showtimes, The Affair.
 I had my own camera rental business, HD Videoworx (there’s a subtle trend with names going on here), where I got a daily education on cameras and accessories which has been invaluable, and the connections and knowledge comes in handy to this day.